Punta Gorda, Florida: Geography

 Punta Gorda lies on the south bank of the tidal Peace River and the eastern shore of Charlotte Harbor, an arm of the Gulf of Mexico.
 Unincorporated communities bordering Punta Gorda include Charlotte Park (nearly surrounded by the city), Solana to the east, and Charlotte Harbor to the north, across the Peace River.
 Port Charlotte is west of Punta Gorda's incorporated residential neighborhoods Deep Creek and Suncoast Lakes, north of the Peace River.
 Harbour Heights lies east of Punta Gorda's Deep Creek residential neighborhood.

 According to the United States Census Bureau, the city has an area of 54.4 km2, of which 38.9 km2 are land and 15.5 km2 (28.52%) are covered by water.

+Climate

+The climate is primarily humid subtropical (Köppen: Cfa/Cwa), narrowly falling short of the isotherm for a tropical savanna climate (Aw).
+It primarily has two seasons- a dry season (summer) and a wet season (winter).
+Certain areas slightly further south can be considered truly tropical.